2/13/2019

 David Ridley Lane

-Analyst, Bank of America-Murray Lynch
+Analyst at Bank of America Merrill Lynch

 Sure.
 I did want to have a little bit of a discussion on the development services side.
 The in-process amount has grown quite substantially here, I guess, last year in 2018.
 And I'm just trying to square that with the comments that adjusted EBITDA in 2019 will be closer to 2017 levels.
-So maybe just a broader discussion around the timing of those projects, when you recognize most of the profits on those would be helpful.
+So maybe just a broader discussion around the timing of those projects, when you recognize the most of the profits on those would be helpful.

 speaker

-Bob Slendick
+Bob Slendik

 David, the kind of gestation period for a development deal takes it beyond the first year that you put it in process.
-And some are longer than others.
+So And some are longer than others.
 You can have some warehouses that you can get through pretty quickly in a year, maybe a little over a year.
 Office buildings can take much longer.
 Multifamily can take much longer.
-And we're doing more and more core type product, which in general takes a little longer, which is, by the way, very good news because it's generally less risky.
+And we're doing more and more core-type product, which in general takes a little longer, which is, by the way, very good news because it's generally less risky.
 Generally, you're able to finance it with more staying power.
 And so even if you hit a bump in the road with the marketplace, you can get through it and do quite well.
-But the bump up that you're seeing in that in process portfolio wouldn't likely harvest within a year.
+But the bump up that you're seeing in that in-process portfolio wouldn't likely harvest within a year.

 speaker